McKenzie Wark: Work

+In her 2022 Document Journal essay “Mapping a modern trans bohemia in the borough of the flesh,” Wark chronicles her late-life transition and immersion into Brooklyn’s trans cultural scene, spotlighting artists, writers, and nightlife figures like Torrey Peters, Kay Gabriel, Macy Rodman, Hannah Baer, and Goth Jafar."

 Reception

 At the theoretical level, Wark's writing can be seen in the context of three currents: British Cultural Studies, German Critical Theory and French Poststructuralism.
-Her earlier works combined British and French influences to extend Australian cultural studies to encompass questions of globalisation and new media technology.
-Her later works draw more from Critical Theory and much revised Marxism.
+Her earlier works combined British and French influences to extend Australian cultural studies to encompass questions of globalization and new media technology.
+Her later works draw more from Critical Theory and a much revised Marxism.
 Through her experimentation with new media forms, starting with listservers such as nettime.org and later with web interfaces such as the one developed for Gamer Theory, her works intersect with other new media theorists such as Geert Lovink and Mark Amerika.